 - Deep red/black lipstick.

-- This lipstick varies.
+- The color varies.
 The color he uses most has a lot of black in it; it's not a pure red, and is more a brick red than a clear red.

 You will probably have to create the color by mixing a purplish or black lipstick/pencil with red lipstick.
 Tim wears a lot of gloss over the lipstick during Sweet T and dinner scene; in other non-Floor Show scenes it's much less glossy.

 - Draw in lips, bigger than your own if needed, with black pencil; fill in.

 - Contour your nose with eyeshadow (or use a pencil, then smear it--easier to get straight).
 Blend.
 Also shadow

 under your lips to make them look pouty (Tim did), and brush some on your temples.
 Frank's blusher and contour are about the same color.
 It's amazing what a huge difference the contouring makes; please don't skip it.

 - Follow cheekbones in a straight line most of the way down to the corners of your lips.
 Blend into a triangle with flat side at sides of face, tip pointing to lip corners.
 PLEASE BLEND and don't use too dark a blusher or you will look utterly ridiculous.

 - Draw wide sideburns with black eyepencil - particularly you ladies.
 You can also grow your own (probably not the ladies) or buy sideburns at a theatrical shop--don't forget adhesive.

 - They're essential to the look.